 Please refer to the following for additional information on the format of the exam and the practice questions provided:

 Registration instructions will be emailed to faculty contacts at all accredited schools.
 If you are a student in an ASBMB-accredited program, contact your faculty coordinator for more information about registering for the exam.
 Students cannot register directly with the ASBMB.

 There is a fee of US$25 per student for the certification exam to help defray the costs involved in the preparation and scoring of the exam.
 Accredited departments/programs have the option of paying the exam fee on behalf of their students.

 Scoring and Results

-Exams will be scored by a committee of ASBMB members using rubrics provided by the authors of the respective questions.
-Each student response will be scored by three or more independent evaluators.
-Any items exhibiting unusually disparate scores will be investigated by a team of two additional evaluators.
-The members of the committee will be selected to insure both individual diversity as well as balance by region and institutional classification.
+Some questions on the exam may be scored automatically.
+Questions not scored automatically will be scored by a committee of ASBMB members using rubrics provided by the authors of the respective questions.
+Each student's response will be scored by three or more independent evaluators.
+Any questions exhibiting unusually disparate scores will be investigated by a team of two additional evaluators.
+The members of the committee will be selected to ensure both individual diversity as well as balance by region and institutional classification.
 Every evaluator will participate in a training experience to enhance uniformity of scoring.

 If you are a non-ASBMB-accredited school and would like to help us beta test the current version of the assessment instrument, please contact Peter Kennelly.